zsh/lowes/README.md

 One of each will generate automatically.

-To generate new codes press SHIFT+R.
+To generate new codes press SHIFT+R together at the same time.